 THANK YOU ALL FOR COMING AND MAKING THE HOPE ON GOAT FUNDRAISER A BIG SUCCESS!!

-Exciting News: This spring Yo Art will be starting a course on Automobile Illustration and Basic Design Principals at Jerry Zucker Middle School with Dennis Huguley, a thirty year professional, in conjunction with James Graham, the school’s Robotic instructor.
+Exciting News: This Fall Yo Art will begin another school year course on Automobile Illustration and Basic Design Principals at Jerry Zucker Middle School with Dennis Huguley, a thirty year professional, in conjunction with James Graham, the school’s Robotic instructor.
 Next year, this pilot program for sixth graders will expand into a full program for the upcoming seventh graders in Computer Aided Design (CAD).
 Yo Art is now in alignment with the national emphasis on STEM (Science, Technology, Engineering, and Mathematics) education.

 Yo Art Inc, a 501 (c) 3 was founded in order to teach children media arts which will better enable them to handle both their academic studies and life’s challenges.
 The emphasis is on one to one mentoring that helps the boys and girls to see and understand the unlimited opportunities that are available beyond the bounds of their local neighborhoods and establish goals that they can strive to achieve.
 The Yo Art is partnering with the Charleston County School District and works in ten Title One schools instructing more than 500 students each school year.

 NAHRO, National Association of Housing and Redevelopment Officials recognized Yo Art for its innovative creative after school programming.
 In 2009 only two non profits were awarded this honor in South Carolina.

 Nickelodeon awarded Yo Art in 2010 with “The Big Green Help” grant for its education in environmental stewardship with its children through the arts.